uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 meaning it doesn't require an installer.
 To use Fiji, simply download and unzip the application, and then you are able to start it.

-* **MacOS X:** The Fiji application should be installed in the user’s home directory rather than the default Applications folder.
+* **macOS:** The Fiji application should be installed in the user’s home directory rather than the default Applications folder.
 * **Windows 7 & 10:** The Fiji application should be installed in the user’s home directory rather than the default C:\Program Files directory.
 * **Linux:** The Fiji application should be installed in a directory where the user has read, execution, and write permissions, e.g. the user’s home directory.